sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 - 2 nodes with degree 4 (nodes 3, 8)
 - 3 nodes with degree 5 (nodes 4, 7, 9)

 This distribution doesn't perfectly fit a power-law, but it does show some concentration of connections in a few higher-degree nodes.
-In larger real-world networks, such distributions often follow power laws more clearly, as discussed in Chapter 18 of Easley \& Kleinberg[^1].
+In larger real-world networks, such distributions often follow power laws more clearly, as discussed in Chapter 18 of Easley \& Kleinberg.

 ### Clustering Coefficient

 The average clustering coefficient of our network is 0.38, indicating moderate local clustering.
 This means that in many cases, if node A is connected to both B and C, then B and C are also connected.
-This property aligns with the concept of triadic closure discussed in Chapter 3 of the book[^1].
+This property aligns with the concept of triadic closure discussed in Chapter 3 of the book.

 High clustering contributes to the formation of communities and affects how information spreads through the network.
 Highly clustered regions facilitate rapid local diffusion but may slow down global diffusion across the network.